Skip to main content

 Gate Ownership Rules

-Each governed surface must declare exactly one primary gate layer in tools/config/ownerless-governance-surfaces.json.
+Each governed surface must declare exactly one primary gate layer in operations/governance/config/ownerless-governance-surfaces.json.
 Allowed gate layers:

 • pre-commit